whme/ernaie/ernaie/index.rst

 ++++++++

 To negate a setence or a word the word `do` is added either at the begining or at the end of the setence/word.
-Thus "I don't speak any language" becomes "Do se nai naie".
-However "Se nai naie do" and "Se nai do naie" are also valid forms.
+Thus "I don't speak many languages" becomes "Do se nai naier".
+However "Se nai naier do" and "Se nai do naier" are also valid forms.

 Numbers
 +++++++

 The Telperi use the decimal system.
 0   do
 1   ei
 2   bei
 3   sei
 4   dei
 5   nei
 6   auei
 7   ouei
 8   euei
 9   uiei

 1x      ~n
 1xx     ~a
 1xxx    ~r
 1xxxx   ~e

 Thus "12" would be "ein bei" and "3024" "seir bein dei".

-The name Telperion can be interpreted as
-"Te elpe er ion" which would literally translate to "You, the big tree".
-The term Telperi designates those who serve Telperion and live by his way.
-It formed from the expression "Te eren elpe er ion, na erenin ista er ioni", which roughly translates to "You are the big tree, we will be the small trees".